 There couldn't have been a worse time for his Resurrección to give out on him.
 Without it, he was as good as dead.

 Knowing Grimmjow was vulnerable, the Hollow jumped down into the pit and mercilessly stomped on his chest with a clawed foot.
 The pristine white sand was stained by splotches of red as Grimmjow violently spit up blood.
-Some of the ribs he'd broken earlier had turned his lungs into Swiss cheese, helped along by his assailant's foot.
+Some of the ribs he'd broken earlier had pierced his lungs, helped along by his assailant's foot.

 "Son of a...", Grimmjow breathlessly wheezed in between coughs as more blood began to trickle into his lungs.
 Out of the many painful experiences he'd accumulated over the years, the sensation of having his lungs slowly fill up with his own, warm blood was easily among the worst of them.